shihshen/Monocle/README.md

-Analysis
+Monocle
 ========

-This is meant to be a assistant for analyzing logs.
+This is meant to be a tool for analyzing logs.